 Members working beyond academia and research needed

-We know our members have a unique depth and breadth of knowledge about their discipline.
+We know our member have a unique depth and breadth of knowledge about their discipline.
 Our role is to help unlock and harness the potential of that knowledge by bringing together and empowering communities that shape the future of microbiology.

 We are currently conducting a series of interviews to showcase our members and encourage anyone working outside academia to get in touch and share their views.
 In particular, we are looking for members working in Industry.
 Please contact Erin Taylor for more information.